cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpload.md

 **`DATABASE`**

 Optional.
-Specifies which database in the Greenplum Database system to connect to.
+Specifies which database in the Cloudberry Database system to connect to.
 If not specified, defaults to `$PGDATABASE` if set or the current system user name.
 You can also specify the database on the command line using the `-d` option.

 **`USER`**

 Optional.
 Specifies which database role to use to connect.
 If not specified, defaults to the current user or `$PGUSER` if set.
 You can also specify the database role on the command line using the `-U` option.

-If the user running `gpload` is not a Greenplum Database superuser, then the appropriate rights must be granted to the user for the load to be processed.
+If the user running `gpload` is not a Cloudberry Database superuser, then the appropriate rights must be granted to the user for the load to be processed.

 **`HOST`**

 Optional.
-Specifies Greenplum Database coordinator host name.
+Specifies Cloudberry Database coordinator host name.
 If not specified, defaults to localhost or `$PGHOST` if set.
 You can also specify the coordinator host name on the command line using the `-h` option.

 **`PORT`**

 Optional.
-Specifies Greenplum Database coordinator port.
+Specifies Cloudberry Database coordinator port.
 If not specified, defaults to 5432 or `$PGPORT` if set.
 You can also specify the coordinator port on the command line using the `-p` option.

 **`GPLOAD`**